windytan/redsea/README.md

 ### 3. Compile & install redsea

-        $ meson setup build && cd build
+        $ meson setup build && cd build  # Collect dependencies
-        $ meson compile
+        $ taskset -c 0 meson compile     # Compile on a single core
-        $ meson install
+        $ meson install                  # Install system-wide

+If you have a lot of free memory you can also run a parallel build by changing the second line to just `meson compile`.
+See also our guide on [building on a low-end system][Wiki: Building on a low-end system].

-Now the binary executable is installed and you can run it!
+Now the binary executable is installed and you can run it like any other command!

 By default, redsea will be installed under `/usr/local`, but this can be changed by providing e.g. `meson setup build --prefix /usr/local`.
 See the